Fiat Bravo and Brava: HGT Abarth

 In the end of 1999, Fiat introduced the Abarth accessories for the Bravo, available were more aggressive wheels and bodykit, performance was the same as the 2.0 HGT model.
 It was produced from 2000 to 2002.

 Engines

 Brazil

-The Brava was produced until 2003 in Brazil for the home market and export, but in the former, the engines available were:
+The Brava was produced from September 1999 to 2003 in Brazil for the home market and export, but in the former, the engines available were: